jshprentz/meetup2xibo/docs/user-manual/xibo-dataset-setup.rst

    Click the :guilabel:`Add Dataset` button (2) to open the :guilabel:`Add Dataset` dialog box.

-Enter the new dataset's name, description, and code as shown in :numref:`Figure %s <add-dataset-dialog>`.
+Enter the new dataset's name, description, and code, as shown in :numref:`Figure %s <add-dataset-dialog>`.
 Choose any meaningful dataset name.
 The description is optional, but helpful.